MLOps Blog

 • Tailor H2O to your needs

 The tool is helpful for both beginner and seasoned developers.
 It equips the coder with a simple wrapper function that manages modeling-related tasks in a few lines of code.
-Experienced ML engineers appreciate this function, since it allows them to focus on other, more thought-intensive processes of building models (like data exploration and feature engineering).
+Experienced machine learning engineers appreciate this function, since it allows them to focus on other, more thought-intensive processes of building models (like data exploration and feature engineering).

 Overall, H2O is a powerful tool for solving machine learning and data science problems.
 Even beginners can extract value from data and build robust models.
 H2O continues to grow and release new products while maintaining high quality across the board.